 What are growth factors?

-Growth factors typically act as signaling molecules between cells.
+Growth factors typically act as signalling molecules between cells.
 Examples are cytokines and hormones that bind to specific receptors on the surface of their target cells. (http://en.wikipedia.org/wiki/Growth_factor)

 What does that mean?

-Growth Factors are responsible for signaling our cells to heal, repairing damaged cells or replacing dead cells.
+Growth Factors are responsible for signalling our cells to heal, repairing damaged cells or replacing dead cells.